 10. Can I develop a project of my own?

 Answer – Yes, you can.
 You must still have a faculty mentor.

 11. How do I get IRB/IACUC approval or get added to a project that already has IRB approval?

-Answer – One of your mentor’s duties is to submit a protocol for IRB/ IACUC approval or to submit Appendix A to add you to the project that’s already approved.
+Answer – One of your mentor’s duties is to submit a protocol for IRB/ IACUC approval or you to the project that’s already approved.

 12. What is the difference between IRB-01 and IRB-02?